-Bolt action rifle bags also require different pouches and pockets to hold an entire different gear setup.
+Bolt action rifle bags also require different pouches and pockets to hold an entirely different gear setup.

 Weapon retention in these bags is also a bit different.
 Often there are just two straps holding the rifle in and a muzzle catch but no buttstock retention.

 Shotgun bags are becoming more common because of tactical shotguns.
 There are several shotgun models now that are magazine feed, and while they are still a range gun for most, they can be a very reasonably home defense weapon.